 4. Don’t hurry into forgiveness if you want to stay together after cheating

-The fear of losing a partner and the desire to salvage a relationship often results in hurried forgiveness.
+If you don’t want to move on after being cheated on for the fear of losing a partner, then the desire to salvage a relationship often results in hurried forgiveness.
 The one who has cheated keeps urging their partner to forgive so that moving on together after infidelity becomes a possibility.
 At the same time, the one who has been cheated on feels overwhelmed by a rush of emotions.
-They declare forgiveness before they’ve had the chance to seethe, break-down and heal.
+They offer forgiveness before they’ve had the chance to seethe, break down and heal.

 This is, at best, a temporary fix.
-The unresolved issues of lack of trust, residual anger, resentment will rear their ugly head eventually.
-This can wreak greater havoc on the relationship.
+The unresolved issues of lack of trust, residual anger and resentment will rear their ugly head eventually.
+This can wreak greater havoc in the relationship.
 Taking the time to grieve and heal after being cheated on is a must for rebuilding a relationship.

 5. Set the rules to repair your relationship

+Staying after he cheated is not something you can work on overnight.
 In order to repair your relationship, both the partners have to set non-negotiable rules that facilitate the healing process.
 This is critical for earning and granting trust all over again.
-For example, if unanswered phone calls or not knowing the cheating partner’s whereabouts was a red flag that indicated to cheating, the non-cheating partner can request that the other always answer their calls.
+For example, if unanswered phone calls or not knowing the cheating partner’s whereabouts was a red flag that indicated cheating, the non-cheating partner can request that the other always answer their calls.

-6. Discuss sexual intimacy in the aftermath of cheating
+6. Discuss sexual intimacy to get past cheating and stay together

-7. How to rebuild a relationship after cheating?
+7. How to continue staying after he cheated?
 Keep faith

 Can couples recover from cheating?
-The answer to that question lies in whether both partners are willing to fight for the relationship and take a leap of faith that they rebuild a healthier, stronger bond from the wreckage left behind by the act of infidelity.
+Is staying with someone who cheated on you possible?
+The answer to those questions lies in whether both partners are willing to fight for the relationship and take a leap of faith so that they can rebuild a healthier, stronger bond from the wreckage left behind by the act of infidelity.